SuperFLEB/blender_addon_template/README.md

 https://github.com/SuperFLEB/blender-addon-template

-This is a starting template for making Blender 3.1+ addon projects, that includes a basic structure and a few tricks and code snippets.
+This is a starting template for making Blender 3.4+ addon projects that includes a basic structure and a few tricks and code snippets.
 It evolves as I muddle my way through.
 They might not all be best practices, but they're mine.

 ## What's Included